ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Understandably, histories of the Mills family have typically focused almost exclusively on Emily.
 All previous secondary sources of information on Emily accepted 1861 as her birth year.

-Emily is mentioned twice by Molly Adams in her chapter *Town of Caroline* in **The Towns of Tompkins County: From Podunk to the Magnetic Springs** edited by Jane Marsh Dieckmann:
+Emily is mentioned twice by Molly Adams (1936 to 23 Jun 2014) in her chapter *Town of Caroline* in **The Towns of Tompkins County: From Podunk to the Magnetic Springs** edited by Jane Marsh Dieckmann:

 <blockquote class="quote_only">
 ...[George Jansen] noted the death of Emily Mills, who had continued her father's store for thirty years, extending credit to many needy individuals. (p62)